pjayajothi/Project-2/README.md

 ## Objective

 Using Gobuster, a software tool to brute force directories on web servers, to see if I can find a list of potential pages or directory names and try accessing a website with each of them.
-Note: This activity will be done using a Linux and Windows OS while trying to complete a challenge from TryHackMe- <a href="https://tryhackme.com/room/picklerick">Pickle Rick</a>, A Rick and Morty CTF.
+Note: This activity will be done using a Linux OS VM while trying to complete a challenge from TryHackMe- <a href="https://tryhackme.com/room/picklerick">Pickle Rick</a>, A Rick and Morty CTF.

 ## Skills Learned
 ### 1. Penetration Testing & Ethical Hacking Skills